project-gemmi/gemmi/docs/utils.rst

 function (that has two parameters).
 Here, to keep it simple, we only do linear scaling.

-As noted by Halle, Pearson CC as well as mean-square deviation can be dominated by a few outliers.
+As noted by Halle, Pearson's CC as well as the mean-square deviation can be dominated by a few outliers.
 Therefore Halle used relative mean absolute deviation (RMAD): sum of absolute differences divided by the average absolute deviation in the experimantal values.